Zastava CZ99: CZ999 Scorpion

 The CZ999 Scorpion (ЦЗ999) is an updated variant of the CZ99 with some improvements, such as a slimmer grip and redesigned grip panels, wider slide serrations, a serrated backstrap, standard 3-dot sights, a curved trigger, a square trigger guard and a longer hammer spur.

 While initially intended for the 9×19mm, there is a variant of the CZ99 chambered in .40 S&W, primarily for foreign importers, with many of these handguns imported by the US in 1990.

 Over time though, newer versions of this firearm have been developed: The Zastava CZ999, with DAO and DA/SA selector, as well as the CZ999 Scorpion without this selector.
 Also features a loaded chamber indicator.
 Comes in compact model as well.

 Zastava EZ

 Fourth generation CZ99.
-It is exactly the same as the CZ999, however it has an under-barrel picatinny rail for mounting lights and accessories and a larger ring hammer.
+It is the same as the CZ999, however it has an under-barrel picatinny rail for mounting lights and accessories and a larger ring hammer.
 Service- and personal defence gun, single/double action, ambidextrous.
 The CZ999 and EZ9 do accept standard CZ99 magazines, but they will not accept all CZ99 parts, such as grip panels.
 Also like the CZ999, the EZ9 exists in two calibers.
 There are compact versions of both calibers.